developerhelperhub/kuberentes-help/terraform/sections/00003/README.md

 ```
 **Note:** The Terraform state file should be kept secure and encrypted (using encryption at rest) because it contains sensitive information, such as usernames, passwords, and Kubernetes cluster details etc.

 Add our domain to the bottom of the `/etc/hosts` file on your local machine.
-This configuration should not be inside our working Linux box “test-jforg-envornment-box”; it should be applied to your personal machine's `/etc/hosts` file.
+This configuration should not be inside our working Linux box “test-jenkins-module-envornment-box ”; it should be applied to your personal machine's `/etc/hosts` file.
 (you will need administrator access):
 ```shell
 127.0.0.1 jenkins.devops.com
 ```
-We can open the artifactory UI in the browser “http://jenkins.devops.com/”
+We can open the Jenkins UI in the browser “http://jenkins.devops.com/”
 *Note:** Username and password will be available in the Terraform state file

 **Destroy and clean the resources**